git-commit-id/git-commit-id-maven-plugin/docs/using-the-plugin.md

                         Although this should usually give your build some performance boost, it may randomly break if you upgrade your git version and it decides to print information in a different format suddenly.
                         As rule of thumb, keep using the default `jgit` implementation (keep this `false`) until you notice performance problems within your build (usually when you have *hundreds* of maven modules).

+                        With version *3.0.2*  you can also control it using the commandline option `-Dmaven.gitcommitid.nativegit=true`
                     -->
                     <useNativeGit>false</useNativeGit>